ashishps1/awesome-low-level-design/oop/golang/composition/README.md

 ## Introduction

-Composition is one of the fundamental principles of object-oriented programming (OOP).
+Composition is one of the key concepts of object-oriented programming (OOP).
 It allows objects to be built using other objects, promoting code reuse, flexibility, and better maintainability.
 Unlike inheritance, which establishes an "is-a" relationship, composition represents a "has-a" relationship.

 ## What is Composition?